Universal geometrical link invariants: Introduction

-This shows that the level $\cN$ invariants $\PAA, \PAAJ$ are given by graded intersections in the configuration space of $(n-1)(\cN-1)+2$ points in the disc, with good behaviour with respect to the change of levels.
-This stability phenomenon should be reflected at the asymptotic level.
-We believe that both invariants, the universal Jones link invariant $\IJJ$ and the universal ADO link invariant $\I$, can be seen directly from the same Lagrangian intersections in an infinite configuration space.
+In Subsection \ref{asym} we discuss how our two universal invariants are asymptotics of the same Lagrangian intersections.
+We show that both invariants $\PAA$ and $ \PAAJ$ are both given by graded intersections in the configuration space of $(n-1)(\cN-1)+2$ points in the disc, with good behaviour with respect to the change of levels.
+This stability phenomenon should be reflected asymptotically.
+We conjecture that both the universal Jones link invariant $\IJJ$ and the universal ADO link invariant $\I$ can be seen via the same Lagrangian intersections in an infinite configuration space.

-\subsection{Sequel- Unification for non-semisimple $3$-manifold invariants}
+\subsubsection{Sequel- Unification for non-semisimple $3$-manifold invariants}

-Passing to $3$-manifolds, we ask whether there is a unification of the $CGP$ invariants, as a parallel to Habiro's celebrated unification of the WRT invariants (\cite{H3})?\\ As a step towards this, our sequel result uses the models from this paper and describes both $WRT$ and $CGP$ invariants at a fixed level from the same perspective: a set of Lagrangian intersections in a fixed configuration space.
+Passing to $3$-manifolds, we ask whether there is a unification of the $CGP$ invariants, as a parallel to Habiro's celebrated unification of the WRT invariants (\cite{H3})?
+As a step towards this, our sequel result uses the models from this paper and describes both $WRT$ and $CGP$ invariants at a fixed level from the same perspective: a set of Lagrangian intersections in a fixed configuration space.

 { }